SyedAkbarAhmad/AllSigTest/README.md

 Example for ANOVA:

-We can say with 95% confidence that airbags have an impact on the price.
+We can reject the null hypothesis (with 95% confidence) that airbags have no impact on the price.
 Cars with no airbags cost lesser.
 ![GitHub Logo](/images/ANova_Airbag.png)

-We can say with 95% confidence that transmission type has an impact on the price.
+We can reject the null hypothesis (with 95% confidence) that transmission type has no impact on the price.
 Cars with no manual transmission cost lesser.
 ![GitHub Logo](/images/Anova_Manrans.png)

-We can NOT say with 95% confidence that country of origin has any impact on the price.
+We can NOT reject the null hypothesis (with 95% confidence) that country of origin has no impact on the price.
 ![GitHub Logo](/images/ANova_Origin.png)